shigetajima/case_study1_tractor/README.md

 5. ProductSize (dummified -- total 5 cols)
 6. Enclosure (dummified -- total 3 cols)

-Note that features were removed from the model if the p-value is not small ( < 0.05) The final model gave the Rsquared value of 0.63.
+Note that features were removed from the model if the p-value is not small ( < 0.05).
+The final model gave the Adj.
+R-squared value of 0.63.